ja2ui0/sidecarr/README.md

   config:
 ```

 You can also use a bind mount if you prefer.
 If you don’t mount anything at all, Sidecarr will start in demo mode.
-It’ll show a default page with instructions and a sample sidebar (with non-functional links) so you can see how it works right out of the gate.
+It’ll show a default page with instructions and a sample side panel (populated with non-functional links) so you can see how it works right out of the gate.

 Check out the sample `config.yaml` in this repo to start building your own setup.